Tag: Shopify

 • “Freelancer disappeared after payment”

-• “Store works but no one knows how to update it”
+• “Store works but no one on the team knows how to update it”

 • “Razorpay integration took 2 months”